AlexanderShulzhenko/volatility-prediction/README.md

 - [**Data science**](https://github.com/AlexanderShulzhenko/volatility-prediction/tree/main/src/volatility_prediction_model/pipelines/data_science): build, train and calibrate the model as well as create inference table for predictions assesment.

 ***Note***: for more detailed documentation refer to README files in the pipelines folder of current repo.

+### Frontend
+Volatility prediction model is equipped with the interface that allows to monitor model predictions in the real time.
+- [**Interface**](https://github.com/AlexanderShulzhenko/volatility-prediction/tree/main/src/frontend): web application powered by Streamlit to plot model predictions as well as other useful stats.

 ## Kedro usage
 To run the model from end-to-end follow these steps: